asmith26/speech2caret/README.md

 ## Goals

 - ✅ **Simple**: A minimalist tool that does one thing well.
-- ✅ **Local**: Runs locally (speech recognition uses [Hugging Face models](https://huggingface.co/models)).
+- ✅ **Local**: Runs entirely on your machine (uses [Hugging Face models](https://huggingface.co/models) for speech recognition).
-- ✅ **Efficient**: Optimised for low CPU and memory usage (built using event-driven architecture to react instantly to key presses without wasting system resources).
+- ✅ **Efficient**: Optimized for low CPU and memory usage, thanks to an event-driven architecture that responds instantly to key presses without wasting resources.

-**Note**: This tool has only been tested on Linux (Ubuntu).
-It is not expected to work on other operating systems (at this time).
+**Note**: Tested only on Linux (Ubuntu).
+Other operating systems are currently unsupported.

 ## Installation